denizbmech/scope2d/website/features.md

 </p>

-Sidebands are defined as equally-spaced neighboring vertical markers which are placed on either sides of the fundamental marker.
-For example, assume we have a vertical marker at X = 500.
-If we add 3 side bands with a gap 50, we will have a total of 6 additional markers; 3 on the left and 3 on the right, at X values 350, 400, 450, 550, 600, 650.
+Sidebands are defined as equally spaced neighboring vertical markers which are placed on either sides of the fundamental marker.
+For example, assume we have a vertical marker at X = 166 Hz.
+If we add one side band with a gap 15 Hz, we will have a total of two additional markers; one on the left and one on the right, at X values 151 Hz and 181 Hz.

 <p align="center">